-Please note that all Lion Brand Yarn Company facilities are closed April 15, 16, 21 and 22 for religious observance.
-We ask for your patience regarding orders and correspondence during this time.
-Thank you for your understanding!
+** Please note that all Lion Brand Yarn Company facilities are closed Sunday, May 24th and Monday, May 25th in observance of Memorial Day.
+We ask for your patience regarding correspondence during this time. **

 Sorry, product is discontinued; no colors are available.

 91% acrylic, 9% rayon; package size: Solids: N/A; 100 yd/90m; Prints: N/A; 75 yd/68m Because of the nature of this yarn, we only give the

 length, not the weight of the product, as the number of ounces can

 vary due to the textures of the skein.

 change colors, click the drop-down list or swatches above

 Lion Brand® Chenille Thick & Quick®

 Approx 4 st = 4 inches [10 cm].
 When you match the gauge in a pattern, your project will be the size